About

 I am Andreia “Dreia” Carrillo, Filipina astrophysicist.

 I am from Baliuag, Bulacan, Philippines, an hour away from Manila, which is famous for its lechong manok (roasted chicken) and chicharon.
-I graduated in 2021 with my PhD in Astronomy at the University of Texas in Austin.
-Now, I’m a postdoc at the Institute for Computational Cosmology at Durham University in UK working with Alis Deason on the chemodynamics of accreted halo stars using both observational (e.g., Gaia, APOGEE, GALAH) and simulation (FIRE, AURIGA) data.
+I did my undergrad in Physics and Astronomy at University of Michigan from 2012 to 2016 and my PhD in Astronomy at the University of Texas in Austin and graduated in 2021.
+After that, I was a postdoc at the Institute for Computational Cosmology at Durham University in UK working with Alis Deason on the chemo-dynamics of accreted halo stars.
+I am now an Assistant Professor in Physics and Astronomy at Carleton College (September 2024) and I’m very excited to get students as excited about the Milky Way as I am!

-In undergrad at the University of Michigan (2012-2016), I worked with Eric Bell on characterizing a dwarf galaxy (dw1335-29) in the M83 group using HST and ground-based data.
+In undergrad at the University of Michigan, I worked with Eric Bell on characterizing a dwarf galaxy (dw1335-29) in the M83 group using HST and ground-based data.

 Learn more about what I do on my Research page.

 Aside from research, I also thoroughly enjoy giving back and getting involved in outreach activities and service.
-I’ve been part of the organizing team for Astronomy on Tap ATX, Girl Day at UT, and established the Graduate-Undergraduate Mentoring in Astronomy (GUMMY) at the UT Astronomy Department.
-Learn more about how I give back on my Outreach and Service page!
+I’ve been part of the organizing team for Astronomy on Tap, Girl Day at UT and in Durham, and established the Graduate-Undergraduate Mentoring in Astronomy (GUMMY) at the UT Astronomy Department.
+Learn more about how I give back on my Outreach and Service page.

 Email address: acarrillo@carleton.edu